0xKheops/kheopskit-alpha/README.md

-# Kheopskit Monorepo
+# Kheopskit

-Kheopskit is a monorepo designed to simplify the development of Polkadot DApps.
+Kheopskit is a library designed to simplify the development of Polkadot DApps.
 It provides tools to:

 - List all installed wallets and connect/disconnect them.
 - List all accounts from those wallets.